-The Fiscal Year (FY) 2016 Strategic Plan for Tropical Texas Behavioral Health (TTBH) reflects the legislative session that started in January 2015. anticipated that this recent session will bring additional funding for the behavioral health wait list, crisis services, supported housing services, and funding for dual diagnosis substance abuse detox services.
+The Fiscal Year (FY) 2017 Strategic Plan for Tropical Texas Behavioral Health (TTBH) anticipates the upcoming legislative session that promises a tight budget.
+TTBH currently has a behavioral health wait list for both adults and children.
+Supported housing funds are tight with no new people are receiving housing.
+The local demand/need in the RGV for psychiatric inpatient beds has surpassed Tropical's level of funding.
+TTBH continues to expand the dual diagnosis substance use treatment and detox services.
 TTBH leadership continues to proactively plan for possible funding opportunities.
-South Texas is an area of significant population growth and there is a corresponding growing demand for TTBH services.
-With the assistance of the additional funding to remove people from the waiting list, more people will have access to TTBH services.
-TTBH has been an active participant in the Centers for Medicare and Medicaid Services (CMS)/Texas Health and Human Services (HHSC) Healthcare Transformation and Quality Improvement Program 1115 demonstration waiver.
-The waiver is transforming the health care delivery system for low income Texans, increasing access to quality preventative primary and behavioral health care services as a means to improve both individual and system level outcomes while containing cost growth.
-TTBH is monitoring and reporting on fifteen projects to the regional health plan.
+South Texas is an area of significant population growth and there continues to be a growing demand for TTBH services.
+As the Centers for Medicare and Medicaid Services (CMS)/Texas Health and Human Services (HHSC) Healthcare Transformation and Quality Improvement Program 1115 five-year demonstration waiver is coming to completion an extension has been filed.
+TTBH works on sustainability of these innovative programs that have transformed the health care delivery system for low income Texans, increased access to quality preventative primary and behavioral health care services.
+TTBH continues to monitor and report on fifteen projects to the regional health plan.